microsoft/dstoolkit-genai-shap/README.md

 ---

-Generative AI SHAP (GAISHAP) is a python library that supports the creation of explanations for solutions based on LLMs (Large Language Models) or SLMs (Small Language Models).
+Generative AI SHAP (GAISHAP) is a python library that supports the creation of explanations to the metrics obtained for solutions based on LLMs (Large Language Models) or SLMs (Small Language Models).

-When building a LLM-or-SLM based solution one of the first challenges is how to measure the quality of the responses from the "Bot".
+When building an LLM-or-SLM based solution one of the first challenges is how to measure the quality of the responses from the "Agent".
 Here, libraries like  [RAGAS](https://github.com/explodinggradients/ragas) or [promptflow](https://github.com/microsoft/promptflow) help on the evaluation of the quality of the solution by using metrics like **faithfulness**, **groundedness**, **context precision**, **context recall**, among others.

 The next challenge is to add explainability to those quality metrics.
 To answer questions like:

+- *Why a particular question is marked with a higher/lower metric (e.g., faithfulness)?*
-- *What are the common characteristics of the user questions that produces good or bad **faithfulness**?*
+- *What are the common characteristics of the user questions that produce good or bad **faithfulness**?*
 - *What type of prompts produce better or lower **context recall**?*

 The answer of those questions helps on the debugging of the overall solution and gives more insights to where to focus the next steps to improve the metrics.

 ***GAISHAP*** was created to fulfill that need.
 It works as follows.

+***GAISHAP*** will create regression models, which we call them **black-box models**, for each of the metrics and will use those black-box models to produce explanations for each metric.
+The models are created from features extracted from the provided questions.
+Those **question features** could be generated automatically, using a tool, named **Featurizer** incorporated in the library or they can be manually created.

 ### Input